 The Fast and Reliable Way to Upload and Download Large Video Files in a Server Environment

-In July, MASV introduced our new MASV Transfer Agent, or ‘masv-agent.’
+In July, MASV introduced our new MASV Transfer Agent.
 The new MASV Agent is the beating heart of our super-reliable MASV App 2, and its release means that your development team can now start using the MASV agent to build the exceptional upload and download reliability of MASV into your transfer workflows.

 We sat down with MASV CTO Majed Alhajry to learn more about the MASV agent, the MASV API and how he’s working to make it easier for developers to reliably transfer massive content.

 You can think of the transfer agent as a remote-controlled version of our desktop app, without the user interface.
-You can run it locally on your machine or on your centralized transfers server.
+You can run it locally on your machine or on your centralized transfer server.

 MASV transfer agent targets power users who want to bring their integration with MASV to the next level, where they can automate the transfer of large files on top of automating their typical workflows.

-The top use cases for masv-agent among our customers customers and partners so far are Server-to-MASV and MASV-to-server file transfers, and the agent is performing exceptionally well in this role.
+The top use cases for MASV Agent among our customers and partners so far are Server-to-MASV and MASV-to-server file transfers, and the agent is performing exceptionally well in this role.

-A: Empowerment!
-We are firm believers in automations that save our customers time.
+Empowerment!
+We are firm believers in automation that save our customers time.
 Our culture is built around automating as much of your work as possible so that you can focus more on creativity rather than mundane tasks.

 Automations go beyond opening a browser tab or clicking buttons on our app.
-That’s where MASV transfer agent comes into play.
-Even very skilled developers can struggle to get consistent reliability when transferring truly enormous files, so the masv-agent does it for you.
+That’s where the MASV transfer agent comes into play.
+Even very skilled developers can struggle to get consistent reliability when transferring truly enormous files, so the MASV Agent does it for you.
 It fills a gap by minimizing the time required to transform large file delivery workflows.

-Q: What new things can we do with masv-agent?
+What new things can we do with MASV Agent?

-A: Everything that can be done with our app can be done – and automated further – with MASV transfer agent:
+Everything that can be done with our app can be done – and automated further – with the MASV transfer agent:

 - Sending packages to recipients.